shnewto/ashpaper/README.md

 - Line contains `/`: If the value in the active register is greater than the number of syllables in the line, go to the line number that corresponds to the value in the **non-active** register.
 If abs(n) <= lines then n, else n % lines.
 - _Capital letter appears inside a word_: Negate the active register.
 - _Capital letter appears at the beginning of a word_: Multiply registers and store result in the active register.
-- _the words 'like' or 'as' appear_: Add registers and store in the active register.
+- _Line contains the words 'like' or 'as'_: Add registers and store in the active register.
 - _Line contains `?`_: Print ASCII character associated with value of the active register.
 If abs(n) <= u8::MAX n, else n % u8::MAX.
 - _Line contains `.`_: Print integer value of the active register.
 - _Line contains `,`_: Pop from the stack and store in the active register.
 - _Line contains `-`_: Push the value of the active register to the stack.
-- _Alleteration of consecutive words: Unimplemented.
+- _Alleteration of consecutive words_: Unimplemented.
 - _Blank line_: no-op.
 - _Everything else_: Store number of syllables in the line to the active register.